comses/comses.net/README.md

 ### Usability Testing

 CoMSES Net is actively working with the [Science Gateways Community Institute](https://sciencegateways.org) to improve the usability of our services.
-Please [let us know](https://comses.net/about/contact/) if you'd like to participate in upcoming usability studies, help us conduct usability studies in your institution or area.
+Please [let us know](https://comses.net/about/contact/) if you'd like to participate in upcoming usability studies, or help us conduct usability studies in your institution or area.
 If you encounter any usability issues while using CoMSES Net we'd love to hear your feedback too!
 You can use the GitHub issues here or send us a private note through the contact form.

 ### Development